Vicky Kaushal: Personal life

 Although Kaushal is known for his media-friendly attitude, he has been guarded about discussing his relationships.
 He was first linked to actress Harleen Sethi in 2018.
 Their break up was reported by the media in early 2019.
 Kaushal married actress Katrina Kaif on 9 December 2021 in a traditional Hindu ceremony at Six Senses Resort, Fort Barwara in Sawai Madhopur, Rajasthan whom he first met in early 2019.
 The wedding attracted substantial media coverage in India.

-The couple welcomed their first child, a son, on 7 November 2025.
+The couple welcomed their first child, a son named Vihaan Kaushal on 7 November 2025.

 Off-screen work

 In addition to his acting career, Kaushal has hosted and performed at numerous televised awards shows, including the Filmfare, Zee Cine, and Screen Awards.
 He also performed at Femina Miss India's 2019 grand finale.
 He is a celebrity spokesperson of several brands and products, including Havells, Reliance Trends, and Oppo, charging ₹20 million—₹30 million annually per brand.
 Kaushal is also the brand ambassador for Pearson in India.

 Kaushal is also active in charity work and supports a number of causes associated with environmental protection and women's rights.
 He appeared alongside other celebrities in a music video, produced by the United Nations and the Ministry of Environment, Forest and Climate Change to spread awareness regarding air pollution.
 He also lent his support to a 2018 Radio City initiative to help with environmental and infrastructure issues in Mumbai and spent a day filling potholes.
 Kaushal was one of the speakers at the 2018 edition of We The Women festival by journalist Barkha Dutt and UN Women for women’s empowerment where he spoke in support of the MeToo movement in India.
 In 2019, he participated in the fourth edition of the Nashik Marathon for gender equality and women's safety.

 Kaushal extended his support to a football training program for children belonging to low-income families named "Just For Kicks" in 2017.
 In 2019, he visited sepoys in Tawang in Arunachal Pradesh as part of NDTV's reality program Jai Jawan.
 For Diwali that year, he visited Tata Memorial Centre to celebrate the festival with cancer patients and distribute gifts.
 During the COVID-19 pandemic in India in 2020, he contributed ₹1 crore to the PM CARES Fund and Maharashtra Chief Minister's Relief Fund and collaborated with the NGO GiveIndia on a fundraiser to provide ration kits to daily wage workers.
 Kaushal also donated ₹2.5 lakhs to the Cine and TV Artistes Association (CINTAA) to help artists who were financially effected by the second wave of the pandemic in 2021.